sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-logging/README.md

 # Express: Logging

-When an Express app gets an HTTP request, examining the HTTP request that made it is an important troubleshooting tool.
-Luckily, there's some middleware that prints out information about every request it receives to the console.
+When an Express app gets an HTTP request, the request itself is a valuable troubleshooting tool.
+Luckily, there's Express middleware that prints out information about every request to the console.

 ## Installing Morgan